The BBC must learn what Gary Lineker already knows: sport is political

 The former England international has been stood down as presenter of ‘Match of the Day’ in a move that illustrates the power of the sport in society, as Miguel Delany reports

-For a programme that was only ever supposed to be about the goals, Match of the Day has now become about something else entirely - not least the future of the programme, the BBC and the very role of football within politics.
+For a programme that was only ever supposed to be about the goals, Match of the Day has now become about something else entirely – not least the future of the programme, the BBC, impartiality in journalism and the very role of football within politics.

-The news of Gary Lineker’s departure was quickly followed by Ian Wright, and then Alan Shearer, announcing they will not be available this Saturday out of solidarity.
-The levy has broken.
+The news of Gary Lineker’s departure was quickly followed by Ian Wright, and then Alan Shearer, announcing that they will not be available this Saturday in solidarity.
+The levee has broken.
 Something had to give, especially with how politicised sport has become.

 This is a new era, and one the BBC and its flagship football programme are going to have to adapt to and have a real think about.

-There is a huge irony to the fact this entire episode could initially have been cast as a case of football being used to distract the masses, in the manner the sport has repeatedly been politically criticised.
-A story that had started with a disgraceful immigration bill being typically and cynically used by the Conservative government to divert from a country falling apart somehow evolved into a mass discussion about a tweet from a football broadcaster.
-It was remarkable and seemed another example of a country losing its perspective… until now.
+There is a huge irony in the fact that this entire episode could initially have been cast as a case of football being used to distract the masses, in the manner in which the sport has repeatedly been criticised.
+A story that started with a disgraceful immigration bill being cynically (and typically) used by the Conservative government to divert attention from the fact that the country is falling apart somehow evolved into a mass discussion about a tweet from a football broadcaster.
+It was remarkable, and seemed to be another example of a country losing its perspective... until now.

-As has tended to happen with the game of late, its truly national role means it doesn’t just reflect society but has now forced the country to look at itself anew - above all the national broadcaster’s approach to coverage.
+As has tended to happen with the game of late, its truly national role means that it doesn’t just reflect society, but has now forced the country to look at itself anew – above all, at the national broadcaster’s approach to coverage.

 This is how the game, far from being a distraction, has always been a vehicle for political self-expression.

-It is arguably fitting if not outright inevitable that it is Lineker that has provoked this because, long before Twitter, he was a broadcaster willing to tackle grander issues.
-He had helped push broadcasting into a new era, and it is to his credit that he is now arguably known more for this than being one of England’s greatest strikers.
-This approach was effusively taken up by Wright, who has been one of the great proponents of using football for the greater good.
+It is perhaps fitting, if not outright inevitable, that it is Lineker who has provoked this argument.
+This is because, long before Twitter, he was a broadcaster who was willing to tackle grander issues.
+He helped to push broadcasting into a new era, and it is to his credit that he is now arguably better known for this than for being one of England’s greatest strikers.
+His approach was effusively taken up by Wright, who has been one of the great proponents of the idea of using football for the greater good.

-This world in which a modern footballer such as Marcus Rashford could prove to be one of the biggest problems for the government.
+This is a world in which a modern footballer such as Marcus Rashford could prove to be one of the government’s biggest problems.

-And yet it is territory that Match of the Day and other connected programmes have struggled to find their feet on.
+And yet it is territory on which Match of the Day and other connected programmes have struggled to find their feet.

-There are of course side discussions to be had over the exact wording of Lineker’s tweet, whether freelance contractors should be subjected to the same guidelines as staff and the very debate over the nature of those guidelines, but that’s what they are… side discussions.
+There are, of course, side discussions to be had over the exact wording of Lineker’s tweet, and on whether freelance contractors should be subject to the same guidelines as staff – not to mention the debate over the nature of those guidelines; but that’s what they are: side discussions.

-This is now about something much bigger and, as far as football goes, the place of its flagship programme.
+This is now about something much bigger – and, as far as football goes, the role of its flagship programme.

-That brand - one of the most powerful in sport - has now been detonated by the most short-sighted approach.

-We are in a new football world where nation states with problematic human rights records are using and taking over the sport but, far from any sort of scrutiny on this, it is celebrated.
+We are in a new football world, where nation states with problematic human rights records are using and taking over the sport and, far from any sort of scrutiny being applied to this, it is celebrated.

-The issue is these things can’t hold indefinitely.
-There eventually has to be a break.

-It is like trying to avoid reality and truth rather than confront it.

-That is where we are now with this Lineker story and makes the reality going forward for Match of the Day - and, really, the BBC’s entire football output - very uncertain.
+That is where we are now with this Lineker story, and it makes the reality going forward for Match of the Day – and, effectively, for the BBC’s entire football output – very uncertain.

 Join our commenting forum